Current Customer Savings

 The pesticide approach often requires multiple visits due to pesticide resistance and dispersal of the bed bugs.
 Few pest control companies will claim to be able to eliminate bed bugs in a single visit.
 Insecticide application may cause a dispersal of bed bugs to neighboring areas of a structure thus spreading the infestation.
 Furthermore, the problem of insecticide resistance in bed bug populations increases their opportunity to spread.

-Isolation of humans is attempted with numerous devices and methods including zippered bed bug certified mattress encasements, bed bug tents, bed-leg moat devices, and other barriers.
+Humans are attempted to be isolated with numerous devices and methods, including zippered bed bug-certified mattress encasements, bed bug tents, bed-leg moat devices, and other barriers.

-Bed bug certified mattress and box spring encasementsare effective at eliminating 70% of bed bug hiding spots.
-In addition to reducing hiding spots, quality encasements are tested to be bite proof, penetration proof, and escape proof, offering the ability to use and reclaim the mattresses and furniture during and after completion of a thorough pest management program.
+Bed bug-certified mattresses and box spring encasements are effective at eliminating 70% of bed bug-hiding spots.
+In addition to reducing hiding spots, quality encasements are tested to be bite-proof, penetration-proof, and escape-proof, offering the ability to use and reclaim the mattresses and furniture during and after completion of a thorough pest management program.
 Many pest management companies will use mattress and furniture encasements in conjunction with regular pesticide control methods.

 Even with isolated beds, bed bug infestations persist if the bed itself is not free of bed bugs, or if it is re-infested.